Let’s do some math! 365 x 3 = 1,095

 When my kids were younger, I struggled to teach them table manners because I wanted our family to enjoy dinner time.
 Nagging and pleading are just no fun!

 After doing some reading and getting creative, I found it was possible to teach my family table manners in a stress-free way.
-Over time (and with a little patience) my family mastered table manners and even came to understand why they’re important!
+Overtime (and with a little patience), my family mastered table manners and even came to understand why they’re important!

-As promised, here are a few pointers to help you teach your family good table manners:
+A few pointers to help you teach your family good table manners:

 1– Do your best to use good table manners yourself to set the right example.
 If you’d like to brush up on your own table manners, read a good resource book such as Emily Post’s Etiquette.